bitsofparag/simple-page-builder/README.md

 - 018 Add logging middleware

+- 019 Refactor Element class into separate files - new Elements can be easily imported/removed

-- 019 Create a paragraph as HTMLElement that renders text on the Canvas
+- 020 Create a paragraph as HTMLElement that renders text on the Canvas

-- 020 Set up a testing framework with Mocha and Karma
+- 021 Set up a testing framework with Mocha and Karma

-- 021 Set up localstorage implementation to persist the state
+- 022 Set up localstorage implementation to persist the state